dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-template.md

 ---

 {{% alert title="Note" color="primary" %}}
- Multi-App Run is currently a preview feature only supported in Linux/MacOS.
+ Multi-App Run for Kubernetes is currently a preview feature only supported in Linux/MacOS.
 {{% /alert %}}

 The Multi-App Run template file is a YAML file that you can use to run multiple applications at once.
 In this guide, you'll learn how to: